soverenio/docs/docs/user-guide/overview.md

 The [Overview](https://app.soveren.io/overview) provides you with [a 7-day summary stats](#how-soveren-works-with-your-data) about what has happened in your infrastructure.
 It shows last important events, how many events there were, discovered data types, the most sensitive assets and the most common data type combinations.

-The numbers show how many events or assets or endpoints and such are there currently, and also there are changes with respect to the [previous period7-day periods](#how-soveren-works-with-your-data).
+The numbers show how many events or assets or endpoints and such are there currently, and also there are changes with respect to the [previous period](#how-soveren-works-with-your-data).

 The sensitivity of each found data type is shown with color.
 Red means pretty sensitive if disclosed, yellow means not so much, green means little to worry about _unless_ combined with some other data types leading to increased sensitivity of a combination.